HMS Havannah (1811): Peacetime service

 In 1845, she was cut down to a 24-gun sixth rate corvette carrying 32-pounder (40cwt) guns.

 In February 1848, Captain J.E.
 Erskine took command.
 She then served on the New Zealand Station between August 1848 and mid-1851.
+In March 1859, the ship was at Geelong.
 Havannah travelled to the New Hebrides (now Vanuatu) in late 1850, and again as a missionary tour in May 1851.
 She visited the New Hebridean islands of Aneityum, Tanna, Erromango, Efate, Malakula as well as other islands in the South Pacific Ocean.
 Havannah Harbour on Efate was named after the ship.
 A full account of Captain Erskine's captaincy and the ship's movements was given in the Wellington Spectator, reproduced in The Shipping Gazette and Sydney General Trade List on 12 July 1851.
 Responding to criticism that he had not spent enough time at anchor in Auckland, the writer points out that his visits to Pacific islands "tended to protect British interests, strengthen British influence, and advance civilization throughout these isles of the Pacific, all points of no mean importance to the colonies in these seas, and to the British Empire, of which they form a part".
+Among the crew (1848-1851) was Francis Hixson.

 She returned to Britain via Rio de Janeiro.
 She arrived at Devonport from Portsmouth on 7 December 1851.
 While approaching Britain, on 2 December, she rendered assistance to the French ship Celine.
 Almost two years later her crew received an award of money for their services.
 (Note: A fifth-class share was worth £13 5s 6d.)